riffomonas/RR_R25_2014/research_plan.md

   that they go and explore
-* Have participants rank the various platforms (i.e. wikis, knitr, IPython) in terms of ease of use, reproducibility, usability, and ability to use as a starting point to move fowrad
+* Have participants rank the various platforms (i.e. wikis, knitr, IPython) in terms of ease of use, reproducibility, usability, and ability to use as a starting point to move forward
 * Quiz asking participants to link common git commands with their function
 * How well activities match what we're looking for in the canned activities
 * Time spent on case studies and presentations